About Courtney: Guitarist/Composer/Educator

 Courtney also toured with Garland Jeffries and Ben E. King and most recently 1960's pop icon Petula Clark.

-On the pop side, Courtney has shared the stage with such notables as Rick Derringer, Art Garfunkel, Lyle Lovett, Jim Messina, Phoebe Snow, Steven Stills, and Jimmy Webb.
+On the pop & rock side, Courtney has shared the stage with such notables as Rick Derringer, Art Garfunkel, Lyle Lovett, Jim Messina, Phoebe Snow, Steven Stills, and Jimmy Webb.

 Broadway work includes “Smokey Joe’s Cafe”, “Footloose”, “Swing”, "Saturday Night Fever”, “Good Vibrations”, and "Hairspray".
 He has also played for the New York City Gay Men’s Chorus.

 Courtney's guitar playing can be heard on recordings, theme songs and TV commercials.